anyc/bootstats/README.md

 [trigger_OSWelcome]
 trigger=Welcome to
-# power-cycle the device after "Welcome to" is read
+# power-cycle the device after "Welcome to" was read
 powerCycle=1
 ```